kmetaxas/kafkalo/README.rst

 Kafkalo - A Tool to manage Confluent Kafka
 ==========================================

 Kafkalo is a tool to manage Kafka and Confluent Platform.

+*STATUS: while it does work, it is very rough around the edges.
+Consider this unstable and unreleased software for now.*

 It manages: